-Millionaire to millennials: Stop buying avocado toast if you want a home
+Millionaire to millennials: Lay off the avocado toast if you want a house

 Is avocado toast all that's standing between millennials and their first homes?

-An Australian millionnaire thinks so.
+An Australian millionaire thinks so.
 Not everyone is convinced.

 Tim Gurner, a 35-year-old developer, called out his generation on Australia's version of "60 Minutes" on Sunday.